AshwanthramKL/PersonalGPT/Readme.md

     * `WorkoutRoutine.md`: Markdown file containing Ashwanthram's detailed workout routine and calorie goals.

 ## Running the Jupyter Notebook
-Open the Jupyter notebook and run all cells to execute the data ingestion process.
+Open the Jupyter notebook and run all cells inside `Task: Data Extraction and VectorDB Creation` to execute the data ingestion process.
 This will extract personal data from text files or PDFs, index it into a vector database, and generate embeddings for retrieval.

 ### Running the Streamlit Application